Carlstadt, New Jersey: Fire

 The Carlstadt Fire Department (CFD) is an all-volunteer fire department.
 The CFD was organized in March 1872 and consists of one Chief, one assistant chief, one deputy chief and one battalion chief.
 The department is staffed by 80 fully trained firefighters.
-The CFD utilizes three engines, a ladder truck, a heavy rescue vehicle and a boat.
-The Chief of the Department for 2022 is Matt Moran, Assistant Chief is John Harr, Deputy Chief is Bob Ruff, and Battalion Chief is James Schmidt.
+The CFD utilizes three engines, a ladder truck, a heavy rescue vehicle, and a boat.
+The Chief of Department for 2024 is Bob Ruff, Assistant Chief is James Schmidt, Deputy Chief is Jay Murphy, and Battalion Chief is Walter Stankiewicz.

 Ambulance

 Emergency medical services are provided in the borough by the Carlstadt Volunteer Ambulance Corps (CVAC), established on January 1, 1974.
 The charitable organization has roughly 25 volunteer members on the roster (Emergency Medical Technicians and First Responders).
 CVAC is led by a corps voted Captain and Lieutenant, and are managed by a Board of Officers composed solely of corps members.
 CVAC is part of NJ's First Aid Council, District 24.
 CVAC is based out of a borough-owned building at 424 Hackensack Street.
-They currently operate two Ford ambulances and a Ford utility vehicle, also owned by the Borough.
+They currently operate two Ford ambulances and a Ford utility vehicle, also owned by the borough.
 CVAC responds to approximately 1,500 emergency calls per year.